Skip to Content

 Cenote Maya is the biggest vaulted cenote in Mexico and is truly magnificent.
 The water is so clear, you can see right to the bottom!

-There is so much to do here too from jumping off two ledges at different heights, floating on tubes, and exploring on a kayak, or zipline.
+There is so much to do here too, from jumping off two ledges at different heights, floating on tubes, and exploring on a kayak, or ziplining.

 A visit to Cenote Maya is an opportunity to learn more about the sacred ways of the Maya people.
 Including a ritual with a Maya shaman.
 In addition, the authentic food is outstanding.

 Cenote Maya is located about 40 minutes from Valladolid.
-If you come via bus or taxi, the entrance is 500 pesos ($25 USD) and includes life jackets and ziplining into the cenote.
+If you come via bus or taxi, the entrance is 500 MXN ($29 USD) and includes life jackets and ziplining into the cenote.

 You can also buy a tour package online that includes entrance to the cenote and adventure park as well as getting to participate in a Mayan blessing ceremony and eat a traditional lunch buffet with organic vegetables.
-Tickets are $49 USD.
+Tickets are $59 USD per person.

-Related Read: If you think jumping off a small cliff into a cenote is scary, check out the legendary cliff divers while you’re visiting Acapulco!
+Related Read: If you think jumping off a small cliff into a cenote is scary, check out the legendary cliff divers while you’re visiting Acapulco, Mexico!

 2. Explore Chichen Itza